 NOTE 3: In case of the CHO with/without SN change, the source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration, if configured, before step 1.

+NOTE 3a0: In case of CHO with candidate SCG(s), the source MN provides the maximum number of conditional reconfigurations that the candidate MN can prepare for the UE in the Handover Request message.